 In order to provide these eight trans-Atlantic scholarships, though, Cxffeeblack needs to raise the funds.
 Per the GoFundMe page, the goal is to raise an additional $40,000, which will be used for travel and lodging, logistics, help with securing visas, and paying the farmers for the education they will be providing.

 But there are more ways to get involved than just donating.
-Along with the crowdfunding efforts, Cxffeeblack will be releasing a host of collab coffees, kicking off with a soon-to-be-released offering with Rabbit Hole Roasters, which will then be followed up with a coffee by Onyx Coffee Lab.
+Along with the crowdfunding efforts, Cxffeeblack will be releasing a host of collab coffees, kicking off with an offering with Rabbit Hole Roasters, which will then be followed up with a coffee by Onyx Coffee Lab.
 There will be limited edition merch, including a very small run of hand-painted denim by Tayler Ayers as well as new drops created with longtime Cxffeeblack collaborators, Rjv Collectives.
 And there are a few coffee dinners in the works around the United States.